 No tests are available to diagnose rabies infection in humans before the onset of clinical disease, and unless the rabies-specific signs of hydrophobia or aerophobia are present, the clinical diagnosis may be difficult.
 Human rabies can be confirmed intra-vitam and post mortem by various diagnostic techniques aimed at detecting whole virus, viral antigens or nucleic acids in infected tissues (brain, skin, urine or saliva).

 People are usually infected following a deep bite or scratch by an infected animal.
 Dogs are the main host and transmitter of rabies.
-They are the source of infection in all human rabies deaths annually in Asia and Africa.
+They are the cause of human rabies deaths in Asia and Africa.